 Breathing problems associated with vocal cord paralysis may be so mild that you just have a hoarse-sounding voice, or they can be so serious that they're life-threatening.
 Because vocal cord paralysis keeps the opening to the airway from completely opening or closing, other complications may include choking on or actually inhaling (aspirating) food or liquid.
 Aspiration that leads to severe pneumonia is very serious and requires immediate medical care.

 Preparing for your appointment

-After the initial assessment, you'll likely be referred to a doctor who specializes in ear, nose and throat disorders (otorhinolaryngologist).
-You also may be referred to a doctor who treats disorders of nerves (neurologist) and a speech-language pathologist for voice assessment and therapy.
+After the initial assessment, you'll likely be referred to a doctor who specializes in ear, nose and throat disorders.
+You may also be referred to a doctor who treats disorders of nerves (neurologist) and a speech-language pathologist for voice assessment and therapy.

 What you can do